 identifier.
 The push token is generated through the website or mobile app when the user subscribes.

 Phone number, email address, IP address are not enough information to target a user for push.

-Due to the way Browsers have setup Web Push, you cannot directly migrate subscriber data from a different push provider into OneSignal.
-However, if your site meets the below requirements, then current subscribers will be automatically moved into OneSignal when they return to the site.
+Due to the way Browsers have set up Web Push, you cannot directly import subscriber data from a different push provider into OneSignal.
+However, if your site meets the below requirements, current subscribers will be automatically moved into OneSignal when they return to the site.
 No prompt will be shown and they can get push immediately upon return.
 They should also stop getting push from the previous provider.